vivocha/bot-sdk/README.md

     - `response` is a complete [BotResponse](https://github.com/vivocha/bot-sdk#botresponse)
     - `environment` is an environment object as above and **MUST include the `token` property**.

+    And it returns a Promise with a `http.FullResponse` object containing the call result.

     **2.2.
 Directly call the following Vivocha API endpoint**: